 I had to remind myself of this recently but then resolve to start leaving this memory in the past.
 For no matter what you do in life, you should always be looking to do more and no matter how impossible it may seem to try, you should always remember it’s not.

 Post Africa cycle – Canada

 It was incredibly hard going back to the old lifestyle and familiar routine.
-I took a job as a Travel consultant in the city of Calgary but something felt wrong about sitting at a desk all day and advising people where they should go, especially given that all I wanted to do myself was get out there.
+I took a job as a travel consultant in the city of Calgary but something felt wrong about sitting at a desk all day and advising people where they should go, especially given that all I wanted to do myself was get out there.

 I never saw it coming but it appeared I had fallen back into the very lifestyle I was so afraid of living.
-The monotony of sitting in an office for 8 hours a day had returned and I wanted for nothing more, than to go back to the way I had been living the previous year.
+The monotony of sitting in an office for eight hours a day had returned and I wanted nothing more, than to go back to the way I had been living the previous year.